TeamVanced/Vanced/README.md

 > ###### The purpose of this repo is to help you find your way around.
 ___

-#### Make sure you look through the issues pages to check for a issue already open that describes your problem or idea and give it a thumbs up reaction and add a comment instead of opening a duplicate issue.
+#### Make sure to look through the existing issues to check if your problem was already reported before opening your issue!

 #### Note that issues related to Vanced Manager, Vanced MicroG or Vanced Music do not belong here.
 You can find more info below.
 ___